pawel-brzezinski/smart-image-bundle/README.md

 #### AdapterInterface methods
  - `getUrl(string $source)` - Gets the pure url to the image in your storage service.
  - `getTransformationString(array $transformation)` - Gets the transformation string generated from the array of transformations specific to the adapter (if adapter support transformations).
- - `getUrlWithTransformation(string $source, array $transformation)` - Gets the url to the image in your storage service with transformation paramaters (if adapter support transformations).
+ - `getUrlWithTransformation(string $source, array $transformation)` - Gets the url to the image in your storage service with transformation parameters (if adapter support transformations).

 ### Adapter registry service
 Instead of using single adapter service, you can use adapter registry service which contain all configured adapters.
 The registry service is available under key: